 Anterior (Front) Implants

 When replacing a missing front tooth, it is important that the teeth and gums are in perfect harmony.
-Careful attention is paid to the shape and appearance of the gum tissue that surrounds the post of the implant.
+Careful attention is paid to the shape and appearance of the gum tissue that surrounds the implant.
 The health of the gum tissue is important to the overall healing process but also has a strong impact on the final appearance of your smile.
-To allow the implant post and surrounding bone to become fully integrated, you may be fitted with a temporary crown or removable flipper during the healing period (approximately 2-3 months).
+To allow the implant and surrounding bone to become fully integrated, you may be fitted with a temporary crown or removable flipper during the healing period (approximately 2-3 months).
 Once a secure foundation has been established, the custom-designed dental crown will be placed.

 Posterior (Rear) Implants

 Your back teeth not only incur large amounts of pressure and force during meals but also serve as the framework that gives your face its natural contours.
 It is equally important that these teeth look and function like your front teeth.
 We will select an implant that is sturdy enough to provide you with long-term biting and chewing efficiency.
 Replacing your back teeth with durable and attractive dental implants can provide you with the comfort and function that you once enjoyed with your natural teeth.